CRP4560-5560-2025/codesharing-emorrow13/README.txt

 How to Run Toolbox

+1. Create new ArcGIS Pro Project
+	- Open ArcGIS Pro.
+	- Start a new project using the Map button (does not matter where project location is).
-1. Add the toolbox to ArcGIS Pro
+2. Add the toolbox to ArcGIS Pro Project
-	- In ArcGIS Pro, in the Catalog pane, right-click Toolboxes → Add Toolbox, and browse to the .pyt.
+	- In ArcGIS Pro, in the Catalog pane, right-click Toolboxes → Add Toolbox → browse to script.pyt.
-2. Open the tool
+3. Open the tool
 	- Under the toolbox, double-click “Join GeoJSON to CSV and Plot”.
-3. Fill in the parameters
+4. Fill in the parameters
 	a.
 Input CSV File
 		- Browse to the CSV file.
 	b.
 Input GeoJSON File